 3. Study programme at the universities of Kassel and Goettingen during the thrid and fourth semester a.
-Study programme at the university Talca aa.
-Compulsory Modules
+Study programme at the university Talca

 Students who study as part of the double degree programme with the University of Talca complete the following study programme during the first two semesters at the University of Talca.